* West Virginia hardest hit state

 "It's not only abnormally dry, but now you have 100 degree heat combined with the ongoing drought and it's too much for the crop," Accuweather.com senior meteorologist Alex Sosnowski said.

 The Midwest and East should start seeing more normal temperatures next week, when the extreme heat moves west, bringing triple-digit temperatures to parts of Idaho, Utah, Washington and Oregon.

-The temperature was expected to top 100 degrees for a second day in a row in Chicago on Thursday.
+The temperature in Chicago hit a record 103 degrees Thursday, before dropping 19 degrees with the arrival of a thunderstorm in the early afternoon.
 Summer school was canceled at 21 public school buildings without air conditioning.
 Part of Columbus Drive near downtown was closed after pavement buckled.

-The storms crossed the eastern United States with heavy rain, hail and winds reaching 80 miles per hour (129 kph) last Friday, leaving more than 4 million homes and businesses without power, and the record heat that followed has killed at least 23 people.
+The storms last Friday crossed the eastern United States with heavy rain, hail and winds reaching 80 miles per hour (129 kph), leaving more than 4 million homes and businesses without power.
+The storms and the record heat that followed have killed at least 23 people.

-American Electric Power Co Inc of Ohio said about 224,000 homes and businesses remained without power in West Virginia and Virginia, and about 144,000 in Ohio.
+American Electric Power Co Inc of Ohio said about 224,000 homes and businesses remained without power in West Virginia and Virginia, and about 144,000 in Ohio were powerless.